LGBTQ at Union, 2018: We Are ALL Union

 Please join us for a Reception to celebrate LGBTQ at Union, 2018: We Are ALL Union, on Wednesday, May 2nd, from 5 – 6 pm.
 Light refreshments will be served.
 Free and open to the public.
 Meredith R. Miller, Union College Class of 1997, will speak at the event.
 Miller is a Professor of Law at the Touro College, Jacob D. Fuchsberg Law Center, and principal attorney in Miller Law, PLLC.
 Miller teaches, writes, and practices in the areas of contract, employment, and business law.
 She passionately believes that her knowledge should extend beyond the classroom and her teaching aims to reflect the realities of law as it is actually practiced.
 Additionally, Miller is Immediate Past President of the LGBT Bar Association and Foundation of Greater New York (“LeGaL”), and Second Vice President of the Network of Bar Leaders.
 She serves on the Independent Judicial Elections Qualification Commission for the First Judicial Department, as well as on the Richard C. Failla LGBTQ Commission of the New York State Courts.

-This exhibition is co-sponsored by the Office of Diversity and Inclusion, the Office of Multicultural Affairs, and the Committee on LGBTQ+ Affairs.
+This exhibition is co-sponsored by the Office of Diversity and Inclusion, Gender, Sexuality, and Women’s Studies, the Office of Multicultural Affairs, and the Committee on LGBTQ+ Affairs.